dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 }
 ```

+At join points, some adjustment to the **initialization inferred type** is done
+to account for nullability.
+Informally, a non-`late`, `final` **untyped**
+variable must be assigned a value on every path, but a variable declared `late`
+and/or `var` may be assigned a value on only some of the paths into a join.
+In
+the latter case, the type is made nullable if the variable is declared as
+non-`late`, and the variable is treated as implicitly null initialized.
+Variables declared `late` are only made nullable if `Null` is explicitly
+assigned on one more paths into the join, and there is no implicit null
+initialization.
+In all cases, the values assigned must all have the same type,
+or type `Null`.
+More precisely, the **initialization inferred type** of a
+variable after a join point is specified as follows.

 At a join point in the program, if an **untyped variable** has been given an
 **initialization inferred type** on all of the reachable paths into the join and
 at least one of the paths is reachable, then the **initialization inferred